gbmhunter/MToolkit/README.rst

 ========= ========== =====================================================================
 Version    Date       Comment
 ========= ========== =====================================================================
-v1.17.0.0 2014-10-16 Added MList module to toolbox, closes #27.
+v1.17.1.0 2014-11-01 Updated all submodules.
+Add info to README about how to pull all submodules if MToolkit repo is cloned, closes #29.
+Add info to README about how make in root folder will build/test all modules, closes #15. v1.17.0.0 2014-10-16 Added MList module to toolbox, closes #27.
 Added new 'Container Modules' section to MToolkit README, put MVector and MList into this, closes #28. v1.16.0.2 2014-10-15 Modified all existing version number tags so that the minor number is incremented when a new module is added, not the major number, closes #26. v1.16.0.1 2014-10-14 Added MLedController to list of modules in README.